 4) Drive

-When I think about small, regular businesses, I try to separate owners with long-term drive from owners with initial excitement.
+When I think about small, regular businesses, I try to separate owners with a long-term drive from owners with initial excitement.

 Long-term drive stays with you forever.
 Initial excitement wears off.